aARTEMkad/Pac-Man-parody/README.md

 beta_1.3 add menu and colors menu

 beta_1.4 added how many points he wants on the player map and a new category in the menu called "Setting" in which the number of spawn points changes.
-Everything is broken down by function*/
+Everything is broken down by function